 Integers are the positive whole numbers, the negative whole numbers, and 00: {,3,2,1,0,1,2,3,}\{\ldots, -3, -2, -1, 0, 1, 2, 3, \ldots\}.
-They do not include fractions or decimals.
+They include no fractions or decimals.
+Two ideas carry almost every integer problem: on the number line the sign tells direction from 00 while the size tells distance from 00, and for multiplication and division same signs give a positive result while different signs give a negative one.

 • Adding a positive integer moves right.